2raj2raj/bitcoin-educational-content/courses/phi201/en.md

 Socialism: the organization by the State of society considered as a whole, through the planning of production and consumption.

 The thesis of Philippe Fabry's book is that "the fall of the Roman Empire is the consequence of the deadlock into which imperial socialism had led the ancient world."
 It was the dirigisme of the Roman imperial state that led to its collapse.
-The Roman Republic, the greatest liberal power of the ancient world, lasted from 510 BC to 23 AD, spanning over 500 years.
+The Roman Republic, the greatest liberal power of the ancient world, lasted from 510 BC to 27 BC, spanning over 500 years.
 However, gradually, the civic collegiality that characterized the Roman Republic gave way to personal power, embodied by emperors who adopted the style of government of the Oriental potentates of ancient Egypt and Persia.
 Breaking with a previously moderate foreign policy, Rome suddenly subdued vast populations through war, providing streams of slaves to wealthy Roman investors, and ruining the middle classes.
 In return, the Roman population demanded increasing subsidies.

 In the early days of its greatness, each Roman considered himself the main source of his income.
 What he could voluntarily acquire in the market was the source of his livelihood.
 Rome's decline began when a large number of citizens discovered another source of income: the political process or the redistributive state.